groupdocs-conversion/Groupdocs-Conversion-Reference-Tutorials/content/english/java/email-formats/email-to-pdf-conversion-java-groupdocs/_index.md

 - GroupDocs.Conversion for Java
 type: docs
 ---

 # How to Convert Email to PDF with Timezone Offset in Java Using GroupDocs.Conversion

-## Introduction

 Converting email documents to PDFs can be challenging, especially when maintaining accurate timezone information is crucial.
-Whether you're aiming to archive emails or share them across different time zones, managing timezone offsets during conversion is essential.
-This tutorial provides a robust solution using GroupDocs.Conversion for Java, ensuring your process is seamless and efficient.

-In this guide, you'll learn how to:
-- Set up and configure the GroupDocs.Conversion library in your Java project.
-- Implement timezone offset settings when converting emails to PDFs.
-- Optimize performance during conversion processes.

-Let's set up your environment and implement these features.
-First, ensure you have everything ready!
+In this tutorial you’ll learn **how to convert email to pdf** with a custom timezone offset using GroupDocs.Conversion for Java.
+Whether you’re archiving emails for compliance or sharing them across global teams, this guide walks you through every step—from project setup to final conversion—so you can implement a reliable solution quickly.

+## Quick Answers
+- **What library handles the conversion?** GroupDocs.Conversion for Java.
+- **Which primary method sets the timezone?** `EmailLoadOptions.setTimeZoneOffset`.
+- **Do I need a license?** A free trial works for testing; a full license is required for production.
+- **Can I batch‑process many emails?** Yes—wrap the conversion loop in a batch routine.
+- **What Java version is required?** JDK 8 or later.

+## What is “convert email to pdf” and why does timezone matter?

+When you convert an email (`.eml`, `.msg`, etc.) to PDF, the original timestamps are copied verbatim.
+If the email was sent from a different timezone, those timestamps may appear misleading to readers in another region.
+By applying a **timezone offset**, you ensure the PDF reflects the correct local time, preserving the context of the communication.

+## Why use GroupDocs.Conversion for Java?

+- **Broad format support** – Handles `.eml`, `.msg`, and many other email types.
+- **Built‑in timezone handling** – `EmailLoadOptions` lets you set offsets in milliseconds.
+- **High performance** – Stream‑based conversion reduces memory footprint.
+- **Enterprise‑ready licensing** – Flexible trial and purchase options.

 ## Prerequisites

 Before we start, make sure you have the following:

-1. **Libraries & Dependencies**:
+1. **Libraries & Dependencies**
    - GroupDocs.Conversion for Java version 25.2 or later.

-2. **Environment Setup Requirements**:
+2. **Environment Setup**
-   - A working Java development environment (JDK 8+).
+   - Java Development Kit (JDK 8+) installed.
    - Maven as your build tool.

-3. **Knowledge Prerequisites**:
+3. **Knowledge**
-   - Basic understanding of Java programming and file handling.
+   - Basic Java programming and file I/O.
-   - Familiarity with Maven for dependency management.
+   - Familiarity with Maven dependency management.

 ## Setting Up GroupDocs.Conversion for Java

 ### Installation Information

-To begin, add the following configuration to your `pom.xml` file if you are using Maven:
+Add the GroupDocs repository and the conversion dependency to your `pom.xml`:

 ```xml
 <repositories>